Master's Programs

 Financial Aid

-In addition to the information provided in the PSOA Financial Aid Application, transcript, admission application, GMAT, and FAFSA information is used to determine eligibility for PSOA awards.
+In addition to the information provided in the PSOA Financial Aid Application, transcript, admission application, and FAFSA information (if available) is used to determine eligibility for PSOA awards.

 • PSOA graduate assistantships will be offered to applicants with an admission score of 1350 or above [admission score = (200 x GPA) + GMAT]